University of Notre Dame

 The University of Notre Dame du Lac (known simply as Notre Dame; /ˌnoʊtərˈdeɪm/ NOH-tər-DAYM-'; ND) is a private Catholic research university in Notre Dame, Indiana, United States.
-Founded in 1842 by members of the Congregation of Holy Cross, a Catholic religious order of priests and brothers, the main campus of 1,261 acres (510 ha) has a suburban setting and contains landmarks such as the Golden Dome main building, Sacred Heart Basilica, the Grotto of Our Lady of Lourdes, the Word of Life mosaic mural, and Notre Dame Stadium.
+The university was founded in 1842 by members of the Congregation of Holy Cross, a Catholic religious order of priests and brothers.
+Its main campus covers 1,261 acres (510 ha) in a suburban setting and has landmarks such as the Golden Dome main building, Sacred Heart Basilica, the Grotto of Our Lady of Lourdes, the Word of Life mosaic mural, and Notre Dame Stadium.

 Notre Dame is classified among "R1: Doctoral Universities – Very high research spending and doctorate production".
-The university is organized into seven schools and colleges: College of Arts and Letters, College of Science, Notre Dame Law School, School of Architecture, College of Engineering, Mendoza College of Business, and Keough School of Global Affairs.
+In the 2025–2026 academic year 13,042 students attended Notre Dame, making it the eighth largest Catholic university in terms of enrollment in the U.S. The university is organized into seven schools and colleges: College of Arts and Letters, College of Science, Notre Dame Law School, School of Architecture, College of Engineering, Mendoza College of Business, and Keough School of Global Affairs.
 Notre Dame's graduate program includes more than 50 master, doctoral and professional degrees offered by the seven schools.

 The university's athletic teams are members of the NCAA Division I and are known collectively as the Fighting Irish.
 Notre Dame is noted for its football team, which contributed to its rise to prominence on the national stage in the early 20th century.
 Notre Dame teams in other sports, chiefly in the Atlantic Coast Conference, have won 17 national championships.

 Between 1952 and 1987, Theodore Hesburgh's administration increased the university's resources and improved its academic programs and its reputation.
 Its network of alumni consists of 151,000 members.